Embedded Vision Design (full-time)

 o Data communication: Ethernet, Firewire, IP

-o Higher order programming language such as Java, C#, VHDL or
+o Higher order programming language such as Java, C# or related programming experience

 Nice to know